 10 Free Genealogy Websites for a Free Ancestry Search

 Without exaggerating, there are thousands of genealogy websites out there.
-MakeUseOf has touched on genealogy resources before – such as Mackenzie’s review of the GRAMPS software that lets you track your research, or Kinshuk’s review of the Kindo family tree building tool.
+MakeUseOf has touched on genealogy resources before – such as Mackenzie’s review of the GRAMPS software that lets you track your research.
 When it comes to genealogy websites, they mostly all seem to be nothing more than lists of links to other resources.

 Occasionally you’ll find a truly useful website with a free ancestry search feature that accesses real data.
 For the purpose of this article, I will provide a list of the top 10 free genealogy websites that would be most valuable to anyone first entering into the hobby.
 These sites provide valuable tools, guides and access to databases that are overflowing with historic data.

 There are two things that mark KindredTrails as a “typical” genealogy website.
 The first is that there are links to Ancestry.com on almost every page.
 This seems like a sort of pandemic with genealogy sites.

 Secondly, like most other ancestry sites, KindredTrails is very much a link-oriented site.
 However, it does make it onto the top ten list because the site is well designed, the links are well organized.
 Additionally, the links provided on this site are very useful and valuable.

 Access Genealogy is up a notch from the typical ancestry website.
 Its main page is pleasantly clean and well organized.
 Along the left side you’ll find links to some of the most unique research sources including charts, links to old letters, military records, native american records and much more.

 One of the more fascinating resources here are the transcribed cemetary records.
 There are researchers in every State around the U.S. that walk through the oldest cemetaries and actually transcribe names along with birthdates, date of death and family members.
 This resource alone will hold your interest for hours.